-To achieve full public access, the OTO must adhere to other regulations that require MPOs be proactive in involving under-represented groups in the planning process and the sharing and provision of information.
-Title VI of the Civil Rights Act prohibits discrimination based on race, color, national origin.
-Title VI applies to all organizations that receive federal funding.
-The Americans with Disabilities Act of 1991 and Section 504 of the Rehabilitation Act of 1973 prohibit discrimination based on a disability by public and private sector parties.
-Additionally, the OTO must comply with Title II of the Americans with Disabilities Act.
-In 2000, Executive Order 13166 gave Title VI discrimination protection to people with Limited English Proficiency (LEP).
-In 1994, Executive Order 12898, required federal agencies make environmental justice part of their mission by identifying and addressing, disproportionately high and adverse effects of its programs, policies, and activities on minority and low-income populations.
+- Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color, and national origin.
+Title VI applies to all organizations that receive federal funding; - Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1991 prohibit discrimination based on a disability by public and private sector parties; - In 1994, Executive Order 12898, required federal agencies make environmental justice part of their mission by identifying and addressing, disproportionately high and adverse effects of its programs, policies, and activities on minority and lowincome populations; - In 2000, Executive Order 13166 gave Title VI discrimination protection to people with Limited English Proficiency (LEP).